Azure/aks-baseline-automation/docs/app-docs/README.md

 This scenario covers a push-based DevOps pipeline for a web application with a front-end component.
 This pipeline uses GitHub Actions for build push and deployment.
 The data flows through the scenario as follows:

-1. The Voting App code is developed.
+1. The App code is developed.
-2. The Voting App code is committed to the GitHub git repository.
+2. The App code is committed to the GitHub git repository.
 3. GitHub Actions creates a new Azure Container Registry if it does not exist.
-4. GitHub Actions Builds a container image from the Voting App code and pushes the container image to Azure Container Registry.
+4. GitHub Actions Builds a container image from the App code and pushes the container image to Azure Container Registry.
-5. A GitHub Actions job deploys (pushes) the voting app to the AKS cluster via kubectl deployment of the voting app Kubernetes manifest files.
+5. A GitHub Actions job deploys (pushes) the app to the AKS cluster via kubectl deployment of the app Kubernetes manifest files.

 ### Option \#2 Pull-based CI/CD Architecture and Dataflow